confluentinc/schema-registry/docs/deployment.rst

 - Do a rolling bounce of all the nodes.
 - Configure ``master.eligibility`` to true on the nodes that can be master eligible and bounce them

-Complete Down Time
+Complete downtime
 ^^^^^^^^^^^^^^^^^^

-If you want to keep things simple, you can take a temporary down time for Schema Registry and do the migration.
+If you want to keep things simple, you can take a temporary downtime for Schema Registry and do the migration.
 To do so, simply shutdown all the nodes and start them again with the new configs.